Business Licences

 Application

 Businesses that operate in more than one community may be eligible for an Inter-Community Business Licence.
 This is an add-on to the required municipal licence, and allows businesses to operate within the interior region, removing the need to purchasing individual licences in each community.
-The yearly inter-community licence fee is $150 and is prorated on a quarterly basis.
-This licence can be added by checking the box on the application form, or by request to the licencing department.
+The yearly inter-community licence fee is $150 and is prorated to $75 for applications received after August 1.
+This licence can be added by checking the box on the application form, or by request to the licensing department.

 The Inter-Community Business Licences can only be applied for in the municipality where the business is located.
 If the business is located outside of the participating municipalities, a Non-Resident Business Licence may be applied for in any one of the participating municipalities, and the Inter-Community Licence may be added on.